albanie/collaborative-experts/misc/README-template.md

 Tensorboard lacks video support via HTML5 tags (at the time of writing) so after each evaluation of a retrieval model, a simple HTML file is generated to allow the predicted rankings of different videos to be visualised: an example screenshot is given below (this tool is inspired by the visualiser in the [pix2pix codebase](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)).
 To view the visualisation, navigate to the `web directory` (this is generated for each experiment, and will be printed in the log during training) and run `python3 -m http.server 9999`, then navigate to `localhost:9999` in your web browser.
 You should see something like the following:

 ![visualisation](figs/vis-ranking.png)

+Note that the visualising the results in this manner requires that you also download the source videos for each of the datasets to some directory <src-video-dir>.
+Then set the `visualizer.args.src_video_dir` attribute of the training `config.json` file to point to <src-video-dir>.

 ### Dependencies